dayton-outar/smpl/src/README.md

 #### 1.2 Acknowledgments

-This document reflects the Java language coding standards presented in theJava Language Specification, from Sun Microsystems.
+This document reflects the Java language coding standards presented in the Java Language Specification, from Sun Microsystems.
 Major contributions are from Peter King, Patrick Naughton, Mike DeMoney, Jonni Kanerva, Kathy Walrath, and Scott Hommel.

 ### 2 - File Names